 Dust off your Big Chief tablet, sharpen your no. 2 pencil, and follow along as we review the ABCs (and DEFGHs) of Fort Worth school history.
 Pay attention.
 There will be a test.

 To a school district, a school is an intangible, an institution separate from the tangible building composed of bricks and blackboards that houses that institution.
 A school, as an institution, can pack up and move across town to another building.
 On the other hand, a building can’t move, but it can change names and functions.
 And both a school as an institution and a building as a home for that institution can have a complicated history as a school district evolves with the city.

 Let’s go back in time to the spring of 1910.
 And let’s say you are a student in Fort Worth High School—Fort Worth’s first coeducational high school.
 The school opened in 1891.

-Not that you care as a teenager in 1910, but the first principal of Fort Worth High School was Alexander Hogg (1830-1911), who was the first superintendent of the school system when it was created in 1882.
+Not that you care as a teenager in 1910, but the first principal of Fort Worth High School in 1891 was P. M. White.
 Among the first teachers of the high school was Lily B. Clayton (1862-1942).
 She is still on the faculty in 1910.
 Vice principal of Fort Worth High School is Ernest Parker (1867-1943), who also happens to be your math teacher.

 Anyway, you are sitting in Mr. Parker’s math classroom in Fort Worth High School on a hot, un-air-conditioned day in late spring of 1910.
 There is no air-conditioning, of course.
 The ceiling fan is humming, Mr. Parker is droning on and on about the binomial theorem, somewhere outside the classroom’s open windows bees are buzzing.
 You become sleepy.
 Your head grows heavy . . . you begin to nod . . . you fall asleep (the binomial theorem has been shown to induce comas in lab animals).

 You apparently were plumb tuckered out: You don’t awaken until 1996.